 The Board manages such risks by diversification of investments through its investment restrictions and guidelines, which are monitored and reported on by the Investment Manager.
 The AIFM also monitors Redwheel against the investment guidelines.
-The Investment Manager provides the Directors with regular management information including absolute and relative performance data, attribution analysis, revenue estimates, liquidity reports and risk profile.
-The Board monitors the implementation and results of the investment process with the Portfolio Managers who attend Board meetings.
-During the year under review, the portfolio performed well relative to the benchmark index.
-Further details can be found on page 16.
+The Investment Manager provides the Directors with regular management information including absolute and relative performance data, attribution analysis, revenue estimates, liquidity reports and macro data, as well as updates on the level of gearing utilised and the reasoning behind the decision.
+The Board monitors the implementation and results of the investment process with the Portfolio Managers who attend all Board meetings.
+During the year under review, the portfolio performed broadly in line with the benchmark index.
+Further details can be found on page 21.